zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Gabe again says, “Let’s keep moving.”
 Rene then say s, “How about this little dog?
 I’d hate to see this little guy be put down.”
 “To put down” an animal means the same as to put an animal to sleep.
 It means to kill the animal.
 Once again, Rene refers to the animal by saying “this little gu y.”
 “Guy” is normally a word we use for human beings, and perhaps that’s why Rene u ses it here.
 She’s trying to get Gabe to feel sorry for this dog.

 She then says, “Here, pet her and look at her littl e face.”
 Now she talks about her as a “her.”
 The word “guy” is usually used to refer  to a boy or a man, unless it’s plural.
-If you say “guys,” you could be referring t o a group of men or boys, or a group of both men and women, or boys and girls.
+If you say “guys,” you could be referring to a group of men or boys, or a group of both men and women, or boys and girls.

 But in any case, Rene is inviting Gabe to pet the d og.
 “To pet” (pet), as a verb, means to gently touch the dog with your hand, usual ly on the top.
 That’s “petting.”
 Notice that as a noun, the word “pet” (p et) refers to an actual animal that you keep usually in your house, like a dog and  a cat.
 Here it’s used as a verb, and it means to caress or to gently touch an animal with your hand, usually touching its “fur” (fur), which is its hair.